 If you can show candidates that they're going to get incredible opportunities out of working with you, then they'll be more likely to stick around in your talent pipeline and apply for your latest roles.
 To make your work environment more attractive:

 - Highlight development opportunities and how you help employees to learn and grow.

 - Showcase a community with specific values.
 People want to be a part of a business that's supportive, engaging and flexible.

 - Reward and recognise your existing employees: Show future staff members that they'll have a voice with your company.

 Can We Help?

-Lucy Walker Recruitment has over 25 years’ experience recruiting in the commercial sector across both Leeds and Manchester and have the capability to recruit for every level in your organisation.
-To find out more call us on Leeds 0113 367 2880 or Manchester 0161 4421.
-Alternatively email us here.
+Lucy Walker Recruitment has over 27 years’ experience recruiting in the commercial sector across both Leeds and West Yorkshire and have the capability to recruit for every level in your organisation.
+To find out more call us on Leeds 0113 367 2880 or email us here.

 You can also check out the way we wrok with our Employers here.